 Office work is an important part of law enforcement.
 Employees can hold a number of different positions that include research, planning and managing paperwork.
 Some office employees serve as Public Information Officers who manage communication within the agency as well as the media.
 Salary range depends on experience and region.

-- Employment Crossing: An administrative job bank touted as the largest in the world.
+- Admin Crossing: An administrative job bank touted as the largest in the world.
 You can find jobs with police departments in all arenas.

 Civilian Jobs with Federal, State and Local Law Enforcement